Maria Vitória (film): Production

 Maria Vitória was filmed in the mountainous region of Serra da Estrela, Portugal.
 It marks the feature fiction debut of director Mário Patrocínio, who spent part of his childhood in Japan.
-His return to the country for the film’s premiere at the 38th Tokyo International Film Festival represents a memorable personal and artistic milestone.
+His return to the country for the film's premiere at the 38th Tokyo International Film Festival represents a memorable personal and artistic milestone.

 The film was produced by APM – Actions Per Minute in association with BRO Cinema.
 It received financial support from the ICA – Institute of Cinema and Audiovisual, PIC Portugal – Tourism and Cinema Support Fund, and RTP – Portuguese Radio and Television.
 Additional institutional support was provided by the Municipal Council of Manteigas, the Municipal Council of Covilhã, and Belmonte City Hall.

 Release

 Maria Vitória had its world premiere at the 38th Tokyo International Film Festival on 1 November 2025 in International competition.

+Subsequently, on 16 November 2025, it was screened in the Out of Competition section of the Lisbon & Estoril Film Festival.

+It was also presented at the Arizona International Film Festival on 19 April 2026.

+The film was short listed for Portuguese submission for the 99th Academy Awards for Best International Feature Film.